Launch vehicle system tests: Use

 Many launch service providers do not regularly perform wet dress rehearsals on new launch vehicles; as of 2018 some regularly perform wet dress rehearsals or even full static fire tests on the launch mount.
-For example, SpaceX typically performs a full static fire on every new booster and also on each reflown booster before every launch, sometimes more than once.
+For example, SpaceX typically performs a full static fire on every new booster before its first flight.
+They typically do not static fire reflown boosters unless they are to be used for a crewed launch.
 In January 2018, SpaceX did two wet dress rehearsals on the Zuma Falcon 9 mission, and conducted multiple wet dress rehearsals on the Falcon Heavy launch vehicle which had its maiden launch on 6 February 2018.
 Both were explicitly booked as wet dress rehearsals, but with the option to proceed to a static fire test.
 The second wet dress rehearsal on 24 January 2018 led to a full 12-second static fire test of the 27 engines of the Falcon Heavy — a much longer static fire test than the typical 3–7 second duration tests SpaceX uses for the Falcon 9.

 Anomalies

-Wet rehearsal and static fire tests can fail catastrophically, as with a pad explosion of a SpaceX Falcon 9 on 1 September 2016.
+Wet rehearsal and static fire tests can fail catastrophically, such as that which resulted in a pad explosion of a SpaceX Falcon 9 on September 1, 2016.
 The failure resulted from a major breach of the cryogenic helium system of the second stage during propellant-loading operations.
 The explosion destroyed the rocket and its payload - the AMOS-6 satellite.
 Furthermore, due to extensive fire, the SLC-40 launch pad was heavily damaged and had to be rebuilt.